Bernullys/curso_cs50_python/README.md

     if__name__=="__main__":
         main()

+    # If a variable is declare outside of a function and you want to use it inside of a function you can use global:
+    global var

+Int Methods:

+    abs()                                       # retorna el valor absoluto de un numero range(n)                                    # provides back n values

+Lists Methods:

-    list(range(a, b, c))                        #returns a list from a to b without including b and uses c to pass item by item abs()                                       # retorna el valor absoluto de un numero len()                                       # returns the length of the variable or list or str sorted()                                    #ordena en orden alfabetico
+    list(range(a, b, c))                        #returns a list from a to b without including b and uses c to pass item by item

+    len()                                       # returns the length of the variable or list or str sorted()                                    #ordena en orden alfabetico
     .append()                                   #is used with a for loop to make a list or in the right way to make a dict